llvm/llvm-project/libcxx/docs/Hardening.rst

 unspecified manner and also outputs the associated error message to the error output.
 This is less secure and increases the size of the binary (among other things, it has to store the error message strings) but makes the failure easier to debug.
-It also allows us to test the error messages in our test suite.
+It also allows testing the error messages in our test suite.

 .. _override-assertion-handler:

 Overriding the assertion failure handler
 ----------------------------------------

-Vendors can override the default termination handler mechanism by following these steps:
+Vendors can override the default assertion handler mechanism by following these
+steps:

 - create a header file that provides a definition of a macro called ``_LIBCPP_ASSERTION_HANDLER``.
 The macro will be invoked when a hardening